Icosahedron: Regular icosahedra

-There are two objects, one convex and one nonconvex, that can both be called regular icosahedra.
-Each has 30 edges and 20 equilateral triangle faces with five meeting at each of its twelve vertices.
+There are two objects, one convex and one nonconvex, that can both be referred to as regular icosahedra, characterized by 30 edges and 20 triangular faces.
+The term "regular icosahedron" generally refers to a convex polyhedron, both a deltahedron and a Platonic solid; it is also called "icosahedron" for a plain term.
+A non-convex polyhedron version is the great icosahedron, a Kepler-Poinsot polyhedron.
 Both have icosahedral symmetry.
-The term "regular icosahedron" generally refers to the convex variety, while the nonconvex form is called a great icosahedron.